 Upon issuance, values were ascribed to the investor warrants and to the conversion feature with the remainder being ascribed to the debt portion of the note.
 These values were being amortized over the life of the notes.
-As a result, the notes accrued interest at an implied rate in excess of 50 percent, although cash interest was only 8 percent.
+As a result, the notes accrued interest at an implied rate in excess of 50 percent, although cash interest was only eight percent.

-On December 19, 2003, the Company completed an equity round as described in Note 9 - shareholders' equity, "Private Placement."
+On December 19, 2003, the Company completed an equity round as described in Note 9 - Shareholders' Equity, "Private Placement."
 This caused the June and the December notes to convert into 14,066 shares of common stock and 7,033 warrants to purchase common stock.
 The warrants are exercisable at \$0.43 per share and expire December 19, 2008.

-The carrying values of the debt and the conversion option components associated with the notes, net of expenses of the offerings, were transferred to equity and split between common stock and contributed surplus (\$2,391 to common stock, \$1,610 to contributed surplus).
-The debt portion and accrued interest of the June 23, 2003 notes were nil at December 31, 2004 and June 30, 2004 and \$1,591 at June 30, 2003.
+The carrying values of the debt and the conversion option components associated with the notes, net of expenses of the offerings, were transferred to equity and split between common stock and contributed surplus using the Black-Scholes option-pricing model (\$2,391 to common stock and \$1,610 to contributed surplus).
+The debt portion and accrued interest of the June 23, 2003 notes were \$nil at June 30, 2004 and \$1,591 at June 30, 2003.